BronzeCrab/guitar-notes/readme.md

-# This Rust, Bevy based guitarist helper
+# Rust, Bevy based guitarist helper

 It can: